alexanian/socratic-form-microscopy/_posts/2019-04-06-the-nixon-problem.md

 The key realization about this hypothetical Trump is that, other than his particular policy positions, he'd be no different.
 He'd still idolize authoritarian thugs, threaten to lock up his political opponents, <a href="https://www.vanityfair.com/news/2017/07/department-of-energy-risks-michael-lewis">ignore important government departments</a>, and <a href="https://www.reuters.com/article/us-usa-trump-christie/grifters-weaklings-felons-christie-on-the-trump-white-house-idUSKCN1PB02L">surround himself with frauds and grifters</a>.

-I believe that it's important to think <a href="https://socratic-form-microscopy.com/2019/03/30/the-character-of-leaders-is-the-destiny-of-nations/">how the features of different governments encourage different people to rise to the top</a>.
+I believe that it's important to think <a href="{{ site.baseurl }}/2019/03/30/the-character-of-leaders-is-the-destiny-of-nations/">how the features of different governments encourage different people to rise to the top</a>.
 If a system of government requires any leader to first be a general, then it will be cursed with rigid leaders who expect all orders to be followed to the letter.
 If it instead rewards lying, then it'll be cursed with politicians who go back on every promise.

 There's an important corollary to this: if you want a specific person to rule because of something specific about their character, you should not expect them to be able to turn it off.